Lions’ Commentary on UNIX

 “Hackers, likewise, can learn to program by looking at good programs— not just at what they do, but at the source code…When I learned to program, we had to rely mostly on examples in books.
 The one big chunk of code available then was UNIX, but even this was not open source.
 Most of the people who read the source read it in illicit photocopies of John Lion’s book…”

-— Paul Graham, Hackers & Painters, 2004
+— Paul Graham (founder of Y Combinator), Hackers & Painters, 2004

 To Place an Order

 American customers: Please contact your favorite bookstore to purchase paperback copies (a few stores with large computer book selections are listed below).
-Bookstores can backorder copies from Ingram, the nation’s largest book wholesaler, which will fulfill their order within a few days (tell the bookstore its a “Lightning Source” title).
+Bookstores can backorder copies from Ingram, the nation’s largest book wholesaler, which will fulfill their order within a few days (tell the bookstore it’s a “Lightning Source” title).

 About Lions’ Commentary on UNIX 6th Edition, with Source Code